A retreat from arms control creates a dangerous nuclear reality

 Science and Security Board biographies

 Lynn Eden is Senior Research Scholar (Emeritus) at Stanford University’s Center for International Security and Cooperation.
-Eden is also co-chair of US Pugwash and a member of the International Pugwash Council.
 Her scholarly work focuses on the military and society; science, technology, and organizations; and US nuclear weapons history and policy.
-Eden’s Whole World on Fire: Organizations, Knowledge, and Nuclear Weapons Devastation won the American Sociological Association’s 2004 Robert K. Merton Award for best book in science and technology studies.
-Her current research and writing (mostly historical) asks how a specific US military planning organization has enabled very good people to plan what, if put into action, could or would result in the deaths of tens or hundreds of millions of people.
+Eden’s Whole World on Fire: Organizations, Knowledge, and Nuclear Weapons Devastation won the American Sociological Association’s 2004 Robert K. Merton award for best book in science and technology studies.
+Her current research and writing (mostly historical) asks how a specific US military planning organization has enabled good people to plan what, if put into action, could or would result in the deaths of tens or hundreds of millions of people.
 In other words, how do US military officers make plans to fight and prevail in nuclear war?
+Eden argues that the answer is three-fold: 1) because nuclear war has not occurred, the horrific human, societal, and ecological consequences of use are not fully vivid to most planners, most of the time; 2) deadline-driven, depersonalized, and quantitative organizational routines focus war planners on abstract operations and entities; and, 3) U.S. intention is not to destroy cities and to kill vast numbers of people per se.
+This provides some moral comfort, even though many “civilian objects” would be destroyed in the course of striking leadership and command and control structures in and near cities.

 Steve Fetter is associate provost, dean of the graduate school, and professor of public policy at the University of Maryland.
 He served for five years in the White House Office of Science and Technology Policy during the Obama Administration, where he led the environment and energy and the national security and international affairs divisions.
 He is a fellow of the American Physical Society and a member of the Union of Concerned Scientists board of directors and the National Academy of Sciences Committee on International Security and Arms Control.
 He has worked on nuclear policy issues in the Pentagon and the State Department and has been a visiting fellow at Stanford, Harvard, MIT, and Lawrence Livermore National Laboratory.
 He also served as associate director of the Joint Global Change Research Institute and vice chairman of the Federation of American Scientists.
 He is a recipient of the American Physical Society’s Joseph A. Burton Forum Award, the Federation of American Scientists’ Hans Bethe ‘Science in the Public Service’ award, and the Secretary of Defense Medal for Outstanding Public Service.

-Sivan Kartha is a Senior Scientist at the Stockholm Environmental Institute whose research and publications for the past 25 years have focused on technological options and policy strategies for addressing climate change, concentrating most recently on equity and efficiency in the design of an international climate regime.
-He is a co-Leader of SEI’s Gender and Social Equity Programme, and co-Director of the Climate Equity Reference Project.
+Sivan Kartha is a senior scientist at the Stockholm Environmental Institute whose research and publications for the past 25 years have focused on technological options and policy strategies for addressing climate change, concentrating most recently on equity and efficiency in the design of an international climate regime.
+He is a co-leader of SEI’s Gender and Social Equity Programme, and co-director of the Climate Equity Reference Project.
 His current work deals primarily with the economic, political, and ethical dimensions of equitably sharing the effort of an ambitious global response to climate change.
 Kartha has also worked on mitigation scenarios, market mechanisms for climate actions, and the environmental and socioeconomic impacts of biomass energy.
 His work has enabled him to advise and collaborate with diverse organizations, including the UN Climate Convention Secretariat, various United Nations and World Bank programs, numerous government policy-making bodies and agencies, foundations, and civil society organizations throughout the developing and industrialized world.
-He served as a Coordinating Lead Author in the preparation of the Fifth Assessment Report of the Intergovernmental Panel on Climate Change, released in 2014, co- leading the chapter on Equity and Sustainable Development, and has been selected as a Lead Author for the upcoming IPCC Sixth Assessment Report.
+He served as a coordinating lead author in the preparation of the Fifth Assessment Report of the Intergovernmental Panel on Climate Change, released in 2014, co-leading the chapter on Equity and Sustainable Development, and has been selected as a lead author for the upcoming IPCC Sixth Assessment Report, to be released in 2021.

 Elizabeth Kolbert has been a staff writer at The New Yorker since 1999 and has written extensively on science and climate change to great acclaim.
 Her most recent book, The Sixth Extinction, won the 2015 Pulitzer Prize for general nonfiction.
 Kolbert is also known for her book Field Notes From a Catastrophe, based on her three-part series on global warming, “The Climate of Man,” which won the 2006 National Magazine Award for Public Interest and the AAAS Advancement of Science Journalism Award.
 She is also a recipient of a Heinz Award (for educating the public about environmental issues) and a Guggenheim Fellowship.